FrancoisVongue/fp-way/src/architecture.md

 # Layered architecture of functions

+2. Order of layers
-1. Basic fp functions
+    0. basic fp functions
-    the most essential functions for functional programming.

-2. functions that transform other functions allow you to transform a given functions into different function, in most cases returns the same function but `behaves differently`

-3. functions composition
-    functions that allow you to combine `multiple functions` into one single function.

-4. Types
-    specific functions for different data types

     1. boolean
     2. numbers
     3. arrays
     4. strings
+    5. functions
-    5. objects
+    6. objects

-    Each type has `groups`
+    Each type has functions that ... it
         1. translate (from other types, includes `creation`)
         3. validate (conditions)
-        4. transform (to the same type but different value)
+        4. transform (to the same type but different properties)

-5. Utilities
-   are functions that help debug, ... code.